tacticdata/zh/index.md

 #### Option 1, Do it Yourself, Free

-includ:
+Include:

-- Online documantation for applications instlling.
+- Online documantation for applications installing.
 - Cloud strategy online documantation support.
 - Cloud and digital use cases online documantation support.

 #### Option 2, Supported by Contact, Price: USD 3000
 ​
-Includ:
+Include:

 - Cloud deployment for applications.
 - Use case for digital business practice